-An sql parser and static analyzer, written in pure Dart.
-At the moment, this library only targets the sqlite dialect and some advanced features aren't supported yet.
+Sql parser and static analyzer written in Dart.
+At the moment, this library targets the sqlite dialect only.

-This library can parse most statements and perform type analysis for parameters and returned
+This library can parse most sql statements and perform static analysis.
+We can resolve

 You can parse the abstract syntax tree of sqlite statements with